David-Barnes-Data-Imaginations/SentimentSuite/README.md

 - API‑driven architecture – Built on FastAPI, the project exposes endpoints for uploading CSV files, invoking different models, and viewing interactive dashboards.
 - Modular design – Visualisation functions are separated into their own module (enhanced_visualisation.py) so they can be integrated into larger systems or reused elsewhere.

+## Other Frameworks:
+Cognitive Distortions (from CBT)

+These are biased thought patterns that skew our perception of reality.
+Examples:

+Catastrophising: “Everything is going to fall apart.”
+Overgeneralising: “I failed once, so I’ll always fail.”
+Mind-reading: “They must think I’m incompetent.”
+More to be added

 ### Getting Started

 1. Clone the repository: